-If you have a damaged or traumatized tooth, extraction is not the only option as there is a chance that you can save your natural tooth.
+If you have a damaged (from tooth decay or even periodontal disease) or traumatized tooth, extraction is not the only option as there is a chance that you can save your natural tooth.
 Whenever possible, it is always better to save your teeth rather than lose them, as missing teeth have negative effects on confidence, ability to chew, general health and the alignment of the remaining teeth.
 Here are the alternative procedures to tooth extraction if you would like to keep a beautiful, natural smile.

 Save Your Teeth with Root Canal Procedures